Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: simulations

-Next, we calculate the SC statistics ($S_1$, $S_2$, $\bar{S}_{3}$, and $\bar{S}_{4}$) of these maps.
-The mean and standard deviation of $S_{1}$ and $S_{2}$ for five different $j$ values and four different $\gamma$ values, computed from 25 recovered dust maps, are shown in Fig.\ \ref{fig:sim-wph-sc}.
-Our component separation algorithm allows for the accurate recovery of these statistical properties of the dust map as a function of wavelet scales and orientations.
-The presence of contamination in $\msim$ leads to higher $S_{1}$ and $S_{2}$ at small scales (or low $j$ values) compared to $\ssim$.
-The algorithm recovers almost all the scales of $\ssim$, apart from the smallest scales at $SNR=3$.
-We show the remaining two SC statistics $\bar{S}_{3}$ and $\bar{S}_{4}$ in Appendix \ref{app:sim-results-extra}.
-When we go to $SNR \geqslant 5$, the algorithm recovers $S_1$ and $S_2$ statistics for both large and small scales.
+Next, we calculated the SC statistics ($S_1$, $S_2$, $\bar{S}_{3}$, and $\bar{S}_{4}$) of these maps.
+The mean and standard deviation of $S_{1}$ and $S_{2}$ for five different $j$ values and four different $\gamma$ values, computed from $25$ recovered dust maps, are shown in Fig.\ \ref{fig:sim-wph-sc}.
+The $x$-axis represents $\lambda\equiv \paren*{j, \gamma}$, where $\lambda=0$ corresponds to the smallest scale ($j=0$) and the first wavelet orientation.
+Our component-separation algorithm accurately recovers these statistical properties of the dust map as a function of wavelet scales and orientations.
+The contamination in $\msim$ leads to higher $S_{1}$ and $S_{2}$ at small scales (or low $j$ values) compared to $\ssim$.
+The algorithm recovers almost all the scales of $\ssim$, except for the smallest scales at $\mathrm{S/N}=3$.
+We show the remaining two SC statistics $\bar{S}_{3}$ and $\bar{S}_{4}$ in Fig. \ \ref{fig:sim-wph-sc-S3}.
+At $\mathrm{S/N} \geqslant 5$, the algorithm recovers $S_1$ and $S_2$ statistics for large and small scales.
+In Fig.\ \ref{fig:sim-wph-sc-S3-snr5} we present the SC statistics for $\mathrm{S/N}=5$.
+The smallest scale ($j=0$) between the input and output for all statistics agrees well.
 Figure \ref{fig:sim-sc-cib} shows the angle-averaged $S_{1}$ and $S_{2}$ statistics of $\rsim$ and $\trsim$ for different values of $j$.
-As the contamination maps is statistically isotropic, there is no preferred orientation where we expect to see more power.
-For $\rsim$, we compute the $1\sigma$ standard deviation from 300 $\rsyn$ maps.
-In the same plot, we also show the same angle-averaged $S_{1}$ and $S_{2}$ statistics of the $\delta_s$ map.
+As the contamination maps is statistically isotropic, there is no preferred orientation at which we expect to see more power.
+For $\rsim$, we computed the $1\sigma$ standard deviation from $300\,\rsyn$ maps.
+In the same plot, we also show the same angle-averaged $S_{1}$ and $S_{2}$ cross statistics of the $\delta_s$ and $\trsim$ maps.
 The cross $S_{1}$ and $S_{2}$ statistics between $\rsim$ and $\trsim$ broadly follow the same statistics as $\rsim$.
 This means that the $\trsim$ map retains the phase information of the input $\rsim$ up to a certain percentage.
-Even though visually $\delta_s$ looks similar to $\rsim$, the amplitude of $S_2$ is much less than $\rsim$ at small scales corresponding to low $j$ values.
-Except for very large scales ($j=4$), the power of $\delta_s$ is always less the power of $\trsim$.
-The $1\sigma$ deviation on the auto- and cross-statistics with the recovered maps are computed from the 25 realisations of $\tr$.
-Figure~\ref{fig:sim-wph-rsim-hi} shows the angle-averaged cross-statistics $S_{2}$ between $\trsim$ and \NHI map.
-The errorbar on $S_2$ is computed from 25 realisations of the $\trsim$, starting from different initial conditions.
-For completeness, we compute the expected cross-statistics $S_{2}$ between $\rsyn$ and \NHI map.
-The mean value of the $S_2$ statistics computed from 300 $\rsyn$ maps is consistent with zero and $1\sigma$ errorbars capture patch-to-patch variations of the same statistics.
-Since we have added a single realisation of the contamination to the input dust map, the errorbar on $\trsim \times \NHI$ cross-statistics $S_{2}$ only includes the statistical noise due to the component separation algorithm.
+Even though $\delta_s$ visually appears to be similar to $\rsim$, the $S_2$ amplitude of $\delta_s \times \trsim$ is much smaller than the corresponding amplitude of $\rsim \times \rsim$ (or $\trsim \times \trsim$) at small scales corresponding to low $j$ values.
+The $1\sigma$ deviation on the auto and cross statistics with the recovered maps was computed from the $25$ realisations of $\tr$.
+Figure~\ref{fig:sim-wph-rsim-hi} shows the angle-averaged cross statistics $S_{2}$ between $\trsim$ and \NHI map.
+The error bar on $S_2$ was computed from $25$ realisations of the $\trsim$, starting from different initial conditions.
+For completeness, we computed the expected cross statistics $S_{2}$ between $\rsyn$ and \NHI map.
+The mean value of the $S_2$ statistics computed from $300\,\rsyn$ maps is consistent with zero, and the $1\sigma$ error bars capture patch-to-patch variations of the same statistics.
+Since we added a single realisation of the contamination to the input dust map, the error bar on the $\trsim \times \NHI$ cross statistics $S_{2}$ only includes the statistical noise from the component-separation algorithm.